umbcsops/j--/README.md

 Check out the [installation wiki](https://github.com/umbcsops/j--/wiki/Installation) for more information.

+## Errata

+The PDF version from the original site has not been updated, for the most up-to-date version check on the errata page in the Wiki tab.

 ## Copyright

-Copyright &copy; 2018 Bill Campbell, Swami Iyer, and Bahar Akbal-Deliba&#351;
+Copyright &copy; 2019 Bill Campbell, Swami Iyer, and Bahar Akbal-Deliba&#351;

 ## License

-This code is released under GPL-3.0+.
+This code base is released under GPL-3.0+.